InstantWebP2P/nodejs-httpp/deps/npm/doc/files/package.json.md

 The url to the project homepage.

+**NOTE**: This is *not* the same as "url".
+If you put a "url" field, then the registry will think it's a redirection to your package that has been published somewhere else, and spit at you.

+Literally.
+Spit.
+I'm so not kidding.

 ## bugs

 The url to your project's issue tracker and / or the email address to which